THE DEADLY FISH INDUSTRY

 The deaths of fish are so great that they are measured by weight, not individuals.

 Whether they are raised in industrial fish farms or caught in the wild, fish have very few legal protections in how they’re treated or slaughtered.
 Wild fish often live in complex social groups, they use tools, and exhibit signs of anxiety and pain.
-However, fish are treated like commodities by the fishing industry.
+However, fish are treated like commodities by the fishing and aquaculture industries.

 Factory fish farms